CLAUDIA RIVERO

 An updated missing poster of Janteyl Johnson courtesy of NCMEC

-Janteyl was only 15 years old and five months pregnant when she vanished from her Newark, Delaware, apartment on February 3, 2010.
-She did not take any personal belongings with her except for her phone.
+Janteyl Johnson was only 15 years old and five months pregnant when she vanished from her apartment in Newark, Delaware, on February 3, 2010.
+She took nothing with her, not even her contact lenses or her beloved Betty Boop handbag.
+The only thing she took was her phone, according to her family.

-The official version from the New Castle County Police was that she had run away, possibly with an older man.
-However, investigators in Delaware and Texas now fear that she may be in a trafficking situation.
+The official version from the New Castle County Police Department was that Janteyl had run away, possibly with an older man.
+However, investigators in Delaware and Texas now fear that she may be a victim of human trafficking.

 The good Samaritan